faisoabdirisak/Week2_Id_Project/Readme.md

 + [Authors Info](#author-Info)

 ## Description
-<p>This shows a restaurant website i have created.It contains all my background information,some sample projects that I have worked on and the experience gained.</p>
+<p>This shows a restaurant website i have created.
+It is a site where a client can place an order and is delivered to them.</p>

 ## Installation